Socialism in Australia: Contemporary era

 Following the collapse of the communism in Europe from 1989 to 1991, belief in socialism collapsed, resulting in the fall of the Communist Party of Australia and the shift of Labor Left towards non-socialist ideologies.
 The Communist Party of Australia was dissolved and the assets of the Communist Party were thereafter directed into the SEARCH Foundation, a not-for-profit company set up in 1990 "to preserve and draw on the resources of the Communist Party of Australia and its archives."

 During the fall of the Communist Party, several organisations and individuals moved toward the Greens movement.
 Several ex-Communist Party and Labor Left members joined the Greens NSW, inspired by the green ban movement.
 In Western Australia, members of the Alternative Coalition (consisting of members from the Communist Party of Australia, the Socialist Party of Australia, and the Democratic Socialist Party) merged with the Nuclear Disarmament Party to form Greens Western Australia.
 An Alternative Coalition member, Christabel Chamarette, later became senator in 1992.
 The Democratic Socialist Party established "Greens Alliance" parties in South Australia, Victoria, and the Australian Capital Territory.
 However, in 1992 following the formation of the Australian Greens federation, the DSP was proscribed and members were banned from entering the Green parties.
 The new Green parties were broad-left coalition, with the founding documents of the Sydney Greens stating:

 In 1996 the Socialist Party of Australia, a splinter party from the CPA, changed its name to the Communist Party of Australia claiming the party was the rightful successor to the original party formed in 1920.

 In 2001, several socialist organisations formed Socialist Alliance in an attempt for left unity.
 The organisations at foundation included the Democratic Socialist Perspective, International Socialist Organisation, Freedom Socialist Party, Socialist Alternative, Socialist Democracy, Worker-communist Party of Iraq, Workers League, Worker's Liberty, and Worker's Power.
 However, after several years, most affiliate organisations abandoned the Alliance.
 In January 2010, the last major organisation in the Alliance, the Democratic Socialist Perspective, voted to merge into the Socialist Alliance, in effect ceasing to exist as an affiliate organisation.

 Socialist organisations in Australia

 Political historian Geoff Robinson describes the contemporary left as a "movement of parties and electoral campaigning".
 There are currently two federally registered socialist parties which run in elections: the Socialist Alliance and the Victorian Socialists.
 Although Socialist Action and the Communist Party of Australia are not registered for federal elections, they have successfully contested local government elections in the City of Yarra and the City of Auburn.
 There are several organisations and parties which do not run in elections, either for ideological reasons or due to practical reasons, including the Communist Party of Australia (Marxist–Leninist), Socialist Alternative, and Solidarity.

 Eco-socialism

+Australian Greens

+While not strictly having a socialist platform the Greens have elected socialists.
+Including Lee Rhiannon and Max Chandler-Mather.